Ochelka4/P8/README.md

 # P8
-Code included in the 8. semester project
+Code for the 8. semester project in EMSD